-- a Bermuda Constituent Entity is the main entity of a non-Bermuda permanent establishment, how is the tax loss carryforward of the Bermuda Constituent Entity allocated between the Bermuda main entity and the non-Bermuda permanent establishment?
+- a Bermuda Constituent Entity is the main entity of a non-Bermuda permanent establishment, - the Bermuda Constituent Entity has a tax loss carryforward attributable to fiscal years for which the Bermuda Constituent Entity had not made a branch exemption election. - the Bermuda Constituent Entity subsequently makes a branch exemption election, how is the tax loss carryforward of the Bermuda Constituent Entity allocated between the Bermuda main entity and the non-Bermuda permanent establishment?